The Catapult Class Association

 It offers contact points to anyone wanting to sell a whole boat or spares, as well as advertising boats and equipment available and advising on upgrading the boat or any repairs.

-The site is building up as a source of advice on rigging, tuning, and sailing techniques for Catapult, and as a forum to look at tactics and rules as they come up in the events.
-It gives a history of the development of the boat More pages on cruising experiences and suggestions will follow.
+The site is a source of advice on rigging, tuning, and sailing techniques for Catapult, and as a forum to look at tactics and rules as they come up in the events.

-CLICK FOR : Return to top Assoc Index Assoc Officers
+Return to top Assoc Index Members gallery

 (Below: Sunshine at lunchtime at Rutland.)